 Systematic errors can occur in an analytical instrument.
-Many analysts tend to make false assumption about the accuracy of the instrument.
-For example, the monochromators in spectrometers gradually go out of adjustment, so that errors of several manometers in wavelength settings are not uncommon, yet many photometric analyses are undertaken without appropriate checks being made.
-Very simple devices such as stopwatches, pH meters and thermometers can all show substantial systematic errors too.
+For example, the wavelengths in spectrometers gradually drift, so such that errors of several nanometers in wavelength settings are common.
+Very simple devices such as stop-watches, pH meters and thermometers can all show substantial systematic errors too.